AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 * [Set up local Dispatcher tools](#setup-local-dispatcher-tools)

 <!--
 You can use the local development environment to create and test Adaptive Forms without connecting to the Cloud Service.
 AEM Forms provides an SDK to help test all the cloud-ready functionalities on the local development environment.
-When your forms and related assets are ready and tested on the local development environment, you can import these forms and related assets to an AEM Forms as a Cloud Service instance for publishing.
+When your forms and related assets are ready and tested on the local development environment, you can import these forms and related assets to an [!DNL AEM Forms] as a [!DNL Cloud Service] instance for publishing.

 You can also develop and test custom code like custom components and prefill service on the local development environment.
-When the custom code is tested and ready, you can use the Git repository of your AEM Forms as a Cloud Service development environment to deploy the custom code.
+When the custom code is tested and ready, you can use the Git repository of your [!DNL AEM Forms] as a [!DNL Cloud Service] development environment to deploy the custom code.

 >[!NOTE]
 >
-> Pre-pilot release does not support using an AEM Forms as a Cloud Service development instance to create forms.
+> Pre-pilot release does not support using an [!DNL AEM Forms] as a [!DNL Cloud Service] development instance to create forms.
 You can create forms, related assets, and custom code only on a local development environment.-->

 <!--
 You configure two types of development environments:

-* **AEM Forms as a Cloud Service development environment:** Use the [AEM Forms as a Cloud Service](setup-forms-cloud-service.md) environment to store, manage, and publish Adaptive Forms and related assets.
-Do not use an AEM Forms as a Cloud Service environment to create Adaptive Forms and related assets <!--, form-centric workflows, a form data model, or to generate a Document of Record. -->
+* **[!DNL AEM Forms] as a [!DNL Cloud Service] development environment:** Use the [[!DNL AEM Forms] as a [!DNL Cloud Service]](setup-forms-cloud-service.md) environment to store, manage, and publish Adaptive Forms and related assets.
+Do not use an [!DNL AEM Forms] as a [!DNL Cloud Service] environment to create Adaptive Forms and related assets <!--, form-centric workflows, a form data model, or to generate a Document of Record. -->

 <!--
 * **Local development environment:** You can use the local development environment to create and test Adaptive Forms without connecting to the service.
 Adobe provides a SDK for the local development to help test all the cloud-ready functionalities.
 Use a local development environment:

     * To create forms and related assets (themes, templates, custom Submit Actions, and more) and convert PDF Forms to Adaptive Forms.
-After an Adaptive Form or related assets are ready on the local development instance, you can export the Adaptive Form and related assets from the local development environment to an AEM Forms as a Cloud Service development environment for publishing.
+After an Adaptive Form or related assets are ready on the local development instance, you can export the Adaptive Form and related assets from the local development environment to an [!DNL AEM Forms] as a [!DNL Cloud Service] development environment for publishing.

     * To update configuration settings and develop and test custom code like custom components and prefill service.
-When the custom code is tested and ready, you can use the Git repository of your AEM Forms as a Cloud Service development environment to deploy the custom code.
+When the custom code is tested and ready, you can use the Git repository of your [!DNL AEM Forms] as a [!DNL Cloud Service] development environment to deploy the custom code.

 You can use the local development environment to create and test Adaptive Forms without connecting to the service.
 Adobe provides a SDK for the local development to help test all the cloud-ready functionalities.
-When your forms and related assets are ready and tested on the local development environment, you can import these forms and related assets to an AEM Forms as a Cloud Service instance for publishing.
+When your forms and related assets are ready and tested on the local development environment, you can import these forms and related assets to an [!DNL AEM Forms] as a [!DNL Cloud Service] instance for publishing.

-You can use the [development tools](https://docs.adobe.com/content/help/en/experience-manager-65/developing/devtools/dev-tools.html) to write custom code, customize or create new Adaptive Forms components, create a custom prefill service, or modify default configurations of an AEM Forms as a Cloud Service instance.
+You can use the [development tools](https://docs.adobe.com/content/help/en/experience-manager-65/developing/devtools/dev-tools.html) to write custom code, customize or create new Adaptive Forms components, create a custom prefill service, or modify default configurations of an [!DNL AEM Forms] as a [!DNL Cloud Service] instance.

 -->